publicdocs/uscode/assets/md/titles/usc06/us/usc/t6/ch1/schVII/m__us_usc_t6_s341.md

         (2) __Transfer of functions__

-        In accordance with subchapter XII of this chapter, there shall be transferred to the Under Secretary for Management all functions performed immediately before such transfer occurs by the Statistics Branch of the Office of Policy and Planning of the Immigration and Naturalization Service with respect to the following programs:
+        In accordance with subchapter XII, there shall be transferred to the Under Secretary for Management all functions performed immediately before such transfer occurs by the Statistics Branch of the Office of Policy and Planning of the Immigration and Naturalization Service with respect to the following programs:

             (A) The Border Patrol program.